 Some years ago, I adopted a philosophy of Buffalo Culture in both life and work.
-Not all Cherokee migrated with the bison like the Plains Indians or the prehistoric Spiro cultures, but the American buffalo is a vital symbol of this land and its indigenous origins.
+Not all Cherokee migrated with the bison like the Plains Indians or the prehistoric Spiro cultures, but the American buffalo was a source of sustenance and direction.
+It is a vital symbol of this land and its indigenous origins.
 It is a part of Cherokee and Basque history and the land of the West – lineal descents which root me to my own sense of place, wherever I go.

 One day, my mother and I drove down the highway to a bison farm.
 I had hoped to see one along the fence, but only a few were in sight and they were faint specks in the distance.
 It was cold and rainy, so we nearly turned back.
 But I decided to brave the obscure dirt road and two zealous dogs all the way down to the ranch house; and as serendipity would have it, I came upon a woman with a long owl-grey braid hanging down her back.
 After sharing my personal story and my affinity for the American buffalo, I was invited to hop in the ranch truck and go on a personal tour of the place: Instead of seeing just one, I saw herds of these magnificent creatures, in field after field.
 The truck bounced along, we opened and closed gates, taking unmarked roads through the grass till we found more buffalo.
 I learned more that day than I'd ever known about them before, and took several film shots that late afternoon; but it was this lone buffalo standing his ground that caught my eye above the rest.
 He was the unexpected one, the maverick, the last one of the day.
 This is the fellow I leave on my wall so that I remember this: It's always worth more than we know to pursue our vision, because often serendipity will meet us there.